wdi-sg/gitbook-2018/11-projects/project-1/quiz-game.md

 ```

 ## Test-driven development
-Using this test library is optional.
-You may choose to ignore this and build your
-quiz game however you like.
+Using [this test library](https://github.com/wdi-sg/quiz-tester) is optional but recommended.
+You may choose to ignore this and build your quiz game however you like.

 We've built a test library that will check to see if your quiz runs correctly.
 In order
 for it to work you'll need to format questions in your quiz exactly as described above.